Read to learn about the horse gi tract.

-The hindgut is where microbes break down plant fiber that is indigestible to mammals.
+The hindgut, in the horse’s gi tract, is where microbes break down plant fiber that is indigestible to mammals.
 Unlike meat-eaters, herbivores such as horses depend on many billions of microbes (bacteria, protozoa and fungi) in their hindgut to provide much of their energy.
 Plant structural material that would be indigestible to humans provides 30 to 70 percent of the horse’s energy, depending on his diet.

 The tiny helpers that process fiber into fuel are an extremely important factor in digestive health.
 As you might imagine, this creates a delicate balance between what you feed and the particular specialist microbes that feed on it.